openvinotoolkit/openvino_notebooks/recipes/conversational_voice_agent/README.md

 ## Model Conversion and Optimization

+_NOTE: This reference kit requires much bandwidth and disk space (>8GB) for downloading models.
+Also, the conversion may take much time (>2h) and need much memory (>32GB)) when running for the first time as the models used here are huge.
+However, after the first run, the subsequent runs will be done much faster._

 The application uses three separate models for its operation, each requiring conversion and optimization for use with OpenVINO™.
 Follow the order below to convert and optimize each model:

 1. Automated Speech Recognition Distil-Whisper Conversion: